zippadd/aws-apig-responses/README.md

 Utilizes Nodes built-in HTTP module for status codes and descriptions.

 ## Contribution
-I welcome feature request issues and pull requests to improve the
+I welcome bug reports, feature requests, and pull requests to improve the module!
+Can't guarantee they'll necessarily be implemented/incorporated, but will do my best to consider.
+If you do plan a pull request for a larger feature, please create an issue to discuss first.

 ## Supported Runtimes
 * Lambda NodeJS 6.10+